vbocan/IPFLang/article/IPFLang_CSI_Article.md

 **Proposition 2 (Completeness of Exhaustive Mode).** If a gap exists, the exhaustive algorithm will find it (up to MAX_GAPS reporting limit).

 **Remark (Boundary-Based Testing Limitations).** The boundary-based testing mode may produce false negatives (miss gaps that fall between sampled points).
 It is designed to maximize gap detection for common fee patterns by prioritizing boundary values, threshold values extracted from conditions, and representative samples. **This mode does not provide formal guarantees**; users requiring provable completeness should ensure domain sizes permit exhaustive verification or employ manual analysis.
+The distinction between exhaustive verification with formal guarantees and heuristic sampling reflects fundamental tradeoffs in static analysis between precision and scalability [25].

 **Example - Gap Detection:**
 ```